 The Research Compliance & Training team includes three Research Administration (RA) Trainees.
 RA Trainees provide support to various teams within URA and have broad exposure to all tasks related to research administration.
 The goal of the RA Trainee program is to prepare employees for careers within research administration, both inside the central office and within departments.

-Questions on the Research Administration Trainee Program, should be directed to Emily Cheng, Director of Research Compliance & Training.
+Questions on the Research Administration Trainee Program, should be directed to Jennifer Ponting, AVP Research Administration.